 Poverty is about more than just how much someone earns or what they own.
 Join us through this blog series to learn more about what poverty is and how you can help.

 An Overview of Poverty

 Poverty has a devastating impact on children all around the world.
-It takes away their chance to learn and play, and in many cases leads to exploitation, violence or even death.
+It takes away their chance to learn and play, and in many cases leads to exploitation, child labour, violence or even death.
 Children are often the most vulnerable members of the community and poverty only intensifies that position.
 Poverty leaves children thinking that they don’t matter.

 But what is poverty?

 Economically, poverty falls into a range of different categories, but the World Bank defines the extreme poverty rate as living on less than US$1.90 a day.
 This means that around 736 million people live in extreme poverty—and almost half of them are children.1